arnoldbain/MPT64_Neg-MTB/README.md

 The raw sequencing data used in this study are available under project accession number PRJNA1095921.

-    The folder analyses/ contains the XML files used for phylodynamic analyses in BEAST2.
+    The listed XML files were some of the files used for phylodynamic analyses in BEAST2.